-It’s Simple to Change the Direction of your Life
+It’s Simpler Than You Think to Change the Direction of your Life

 You can change your life and the life of those who are inspired by your optimism by consciously setting your intentions.

 It isn’t possible to change other people, but they do respond differently around you when you have chosen to be joyful.
 It’s empowering to know that you can enhance life’s experiences by changing your perception.